abya07/matplotlib-seaborn-plotly/README.md

 - 9. Find out which manufacturers has Hybrids
 - 10. Plot the correlation matrix using plotly express and Seaborn
 - 11. Comment on the correlation matrix, which feature has the highest positive correlation with MSRP.

+8 - Porsche
+9 - Honda and Toyota
+10 - Invoice has the highest positive correlation with MSRP of 1